weikaopu/wdi5/docs/contributing.md

 `wdi5` comes with it's own general-purpose Logger that can be used in the Node.js scope: `/src/lib/Logger.ts`.

-Given the continous build watch is running (`npm run build:watch`), hack away at any part!
+Given the continous build watch is running (`npm run watch:esm`), hack away at any part!

 ### control instantiation

 Here's a visualization of how UI5 controls are transferred between Node.js- and browser-scope.
 Not the difference between the generic [`browser.asControl($selector)`](/usage#ascontrol) and [`browser.allControls($selector)`](/usage#allcontrols).

 ![wdi5 control instantiation](./wdi5-control-instantiation.png)